 This is a special feature that has been produced or updated for National Health Center Week (NHCW).
 NHCW brings awareness to the various challenges health centers and their patients face and recognizes that patient health starts at the heart of their communities.

-For over 40 years, agricultural workers have looked to Community Health Centers (CHCs) to fulfill their primary health care needs.
-Health Centers serve approximately 2.5-3 million agricultural patients in the US.¹ Although CHCs do their best, it is still a challenge to serve rural patients due to barriers to health access.
+For more than 40 years, agricultural workers have looked to Community Health Centers (CHCs) to fulfill their primary health care needs.
+Health Centers serve approximately 2.5 to 3 million agricultural patients in the US.¹ Although CHCs do their best, it is still a challenge to serve rural patients due to barriers to health access.
 Some of these barriers include;

 - Frequent mobility and travel

 - Lack of time efficient healthcare delivery methods